cyberbotics/webots/docs/reference/camera.md

 So this mode is costly in terms of performance!
 Reducing the resolution of the cameras and using a `fieldOfView` which minimizes the number of activated cameras helps a lot to improve the performance if needed.

-When the camera is spherical, the image returned by the `wb_camera_get_image` function is a 2-dimensional array (s,t) in spherical coordinates.
+When the camera is spherical, the image returned by the `wb_camera_get_image` function is a 2-dimensional array (s,t) in cylindrical coordinates.

 Let assume a 3D target point is located at coordinates `(X, Y, Z)` relative to the camera origin.